fmcyamwe/myGplanner/README.md

 * [x] Note/score can be updated after event is complete and shown via timeline in Summary view
 * [x] Balance penalty when removing event with a choice of alternative events as replacement.
 Choice to use balance when scheduling a new event
 * [x] Week view calendar
-* [x] Summary view for a unified month total per goal
+* [x] Summary view for a unified monthly tracking of total scheduled hours per goal
 * [x] Admin tool to edit goals, import raw json text data, reset data
+* [x] Local notifications for browser AND android!

 ### Now!
 And Next...